zheminzhou/EToKi/README.md

 ## RecFilter - Remove recombination sketches from a SNP matrix
+**EToKi RecFilter** automatically remove SNPs from an input matrix that were brought in by homologous recombinations, according to the results of recombination detection tool.
+It currently supports outputs of RecHMM, [ClonalFrameML](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004041) and [Gubbins](https://academic.oup.com/nar/article/43/3/e15/2410982).
+It also accepts simulated results from [SimBac](https://www.ncbi.nlm.nih.gov/pubmed/27713837).

+Traditionally, SNPs affected by recombination are removed from the SNP matrix straightly.
+This is fine when recombination only covers low proprotion of the core genome.
+However, when large proportion of the genome is covered by recombination, removing without counting the region as "missing" significantly shortens the branch lengths of the tree. **RecFilter** counts the removed recombinant sketches as missing data, and increases the weights of the remaining mutational SNPs of the same branch, and thus gets better estimation of its length.
 ~~~~~~~~~~~
 usage: EToKi.py RecFilter [-h] --prefix PREFIX --snp MATRIX --tree TREE --rec
                           REC [--prob PROB] [--clonalframeml] [--simbac]